Sonic X

-is a Japanese anime television series based on Sega's Sonic the Hedgehog video game series.
-Produced by TMS Entertainment under partnership with Sega and Sonic Team, and directed by Hajime Kamegaki, Sonic X initially ran for 52 episodes, broadcasting on TV Tokyo from April 2003 to March 2004.
+is a Japanese anime television series based on Sega's Sonic the Hedgehog video game franchise.
+Produced by TMS Entertainment in partnership with Sonic Team, and directed by Hajime Kamegaki, Sonic X initially ran for 52 episodes, broadcasting on TV Tokyo and its TXN affiliates from April 2003 to March 2004.
 A further 26 episodes aired in North America, Europe, and the Middle East from 2005 to 2006.
-The American localization and broadcasting were handled by 4Kids Entertainment, which edited it and created new music.
+The American localization and broadcasting were handled by 4Kids Entertainment, which edited the series and created new music.

-The series follows Sonic the Hedgehog and his anthropomorphic friends that accidentally teleport from their home planet to Earth after attempting to save one of their friends from Sonic's nemesis Doctor Eggman.
-Separated, Sonic is saved by a human boy named Chris Thorndyke, who helps him find his friends while repeatedly scuffling with Doctor Eggman and his robots over control of the powerful Chaos Emeralds, and becoming celebrities.
-The final story arc sees Sonic and his friends return with Chris to their world, where they enter outer space with a newfound plant-like creature named Cosmo and fight an army of aliens called the Metarex.
+Sonic X follows Sonic the Hedgehog and his anthropomorphic friends, who accidentally teleport from their home planet to Earth during a battle with the mad scientist Doctor Eggman.
+Sonic is saved by a human boy, Chris Thorndyke, who helps him find his friends while repeatedly battling Eggman and his robots over the powerful Chaos Emeralds.
+The second season adapts the games Sonic Adventure (1998) and Sonic Adventure 2 (2001), and the third sees Sonic and his friends return with Chris to their world, where they enter outer space and fight an army of aliens.

-Sonic X received mixed reviews.
-Generally, reviewers criticized its American localization and the human characters, but praised its story and animation.
-The series was popular in the United States and France, though less so in its native Japan.
-The show's merchandise included an edutainment video game for the Leapster, a trading card game, a comic book series featuring an original storyline, and various toys and other items.
+Sonic X received mixed reviews, with criticism for its American localization and human characters, but praise for its story and faithfulness to the games.
+It was popular in the United States and France, though less so in Japan.
+Merchandise included an edutainment game for the Leapster, a trading card game, an American comic book published by Archie Comics, and toys.
+"Gotta go fast", the title of Sonic Xs North American theme song, has endured as a Sonic catchphrase.

 Plot

 Season 1

 Following a battle between Sonic the Hedgehog and Doctor Ivo "Eggman" Robotnik, a freak accident involving the seven Chaos Emeralds causes them to create "Chaos Control"—a powerful space-time force that causes both of them, along with Miles "Tails" Prower, Amy Rose, Cream the Rabbit and her pet Chao Cheese, Knuckles the Echidna, and Rouge the Bat, to be transported to a parallel universe containing Earth.
-Sonic and his friends find themselves landing in the city of Station Square, where they befriend twelve-year-old Christopher "Chris" Thorndyke—a lonely young boy, whose parents, movie-star mother Lindsey, and corporate executive father Nelson, tend to be absent with work, leaving him to be looked after by his grandfather Chuck, maid and chef Ella, and butler Mr. Tanaka.
+Sonic and his friends find themselves landing in the city of Station Square, where they befriend twelve-year-old Christopher "Chris" Thorndyke—a lonely young boy, whose parents, movie-star mother Lindsay, and corporate executive father Nelson, tend to be absent with work, leaving him to be looked after by his grandfather Chuck, maid and chef Ella, and butler Mr. Tanaka.

-Seeking to find the Chaos Emeralds in order to go home, the group battle against Eggman as he re-establishes himself on the planet in order to conquer it—aided by his bumbling robotic assistants Becoe and Decoe, and his robotic courier Bokkun—with Rouge joining forces with the local government as a spy in order to help them defend against his attacks.
+Seeking to find the Chaos Emeralds to return home, the group battle against Eggman as he re-establishes himself on the planet in order to conquer it—aided by his bumbling robotic assistants Bocoe and Decoe, and his robotic courier Bokkun—with Rouge joining forces with the local government as a spy in order to help them defend against his attacks.
 In the course of battling Eggman, Sonic and the others befriend Chris' friends Danny, Frances and Helen, while slowly becoming celebrities thanks to their exploits, eventually being accepted amongst the human population, despite reservations of what might happen when the seven Chaos Emeralds are found.